-The benefits of estate planning are hard to ignore, and they go well beyond choosing the method for transferring assets to your beneficiaries and implementing appropriate tax strategies.
-Why not start now with a review of your existing plan?
-You may be pleased to discover that your plan is good to go with very little updating.
-Of course, your attorney can help you take advantage of any new tax-saving strategies-which may include planned gifts to charity.
+To reap the full benefits of estate planning, start today with a review of your existing plan.
+You may be pleased to discover that your plan needs little or no updating.
+Of course, your attorney can help you take advantage of any new tax-saving strategies.